Musitano crime family: Papalia hit and arrests

 Besides Papalia and Barillaro, the Musitano brothers also wanted Murdock to kill Ion Croitoru, the president of the Satan's Choice Hamilton chapter, and Mario Parente, the president of the Outlaws' Hamilton chapter.
 On 20 August 1997, Murdock knocked on the door of Croitoru's house to tell him: "John, I've been sent here to kill you.
 But I'm not going to do it."
 Before Murdock could make an attempt against Parente, he was arrested for extortion.
-The Hamilton police had bugged the Gathering Spot Pizzeria, which was owned by the Musitano brothers and was also their favorite place to hang out.
+The Hamilton police had bugged the Gathering Spot Pizzeria, which was owned by the Musitano brothers and was a favourite hangout.
 In the audiotapes the police played for Murdock, the Musitanos laughed at and mocked Murdock as a "scumbag" of very low intelligence, and found the thought of him dying in a "tragic accident" highly amusing.
-Murdock was heartbroken to learn how his employers really felt about him, and amid his tears agreed to turn Crown's evidence against the brothers Musitano.
+Murdock was disheartened to learn this, and agreed to turn Crown's evidence against the brothers Musitano.

 On 22 and 23 October 1997, Rizzuto met twice in a restaurant with his Toronto agent Gaetano "Guy" Panepinto and Pasquale "Fat Pat" Musitano.
 Rizzuto appointed Panepinto as his Ontario lieutenant and informed Musitano that he was to work for Panepinto.
 In October 1997, organized crime investigators intercepted a phone call from Pat Musitano to Panepinto; Musitano thanked Panepinto for hosting a meeting in Toronto with Vito Rizzuto.
 Panepinto owned a Toronto casket company called Casket Royale, and Musitano incorporated a numbered company operating under "Casket Royale Hamilton."

 In November 1998, Murdock pleaded guilty to three counts of second degree murder, was sentenced to life imprisonment, and named Pat and Angelo as the men who had ordered the murders; he also said that Angelo had been waiting in the vehicle outside during the Barillaro murder.
 The motive for the "hit" was self-protection.
 Pat was convinced that Barillaro would target him in retribution for the Papalia killing, so he and Murdock acted first.